KaypeDev/Dee-Flickz/README.md

 ### 9/6/25
 It's been two weeks since my last commit.
 I usually don't push code often — I tend to keep everything local until the feature is fully working.
 Here’s what I’ve been up to:
-#### Page Update
+- Page Update
-- Reworked the **Contact** page into a **Booking** page, since that made more sense for the app.
+Reworked the **Contact** page into a **Booking** page, since that made more sense for the app.
-#### Week 1: Design
+- Week 1: Design
-- Spent the first week purely designing the new page layout and flow.
+Spent the first week purely designing the new page layout and flow.
-#### Week 2: Development
+- Week 2: Development
-- Started coding in the second week.
+Started coding in the second week.
-- Finished the layout midweek.
+Finished the layout midweek.
-- Integrated **Convex** into the booking form, which took up most of the rest of the week.
+Integrated **Convex** into the booking form, which took up most of the rest of the week.
-#### Built a Multi-Step Form
+- Built a Multi-Step Form
 The form allows users to:
-- Pick a date
+Pick a date
-- Enter client details
+Enter client details
-- Submit booking info
+Submit booking info
-#### Installed & Configured
+- Installed & Configured
-- zod
+zod
-- react-phone-number-input and libphonenumber-js for proper phone number handling
+react-phone-number-input and libphonenumber-js for proper phone number handling
-#### Challenges & Wins
+- Challenges & Wins
 This was my first time working with multi-step forms and Convex.
 It was honestly **pretty frustrating**, especially:
-- Defining mutations
+Defining mutations
-- Querying available dates
+Querying available dates
-- Getting `createMutation` to work properly
+Getting `createMutation` to work properly
 But in the end, it was also **very rewarding**.
 ### 9/8/25
-Added a simple loading state to the booking form to help avoid duplicate submissions and accidental clicks while things are processing.
+Added a simple loading state to the booking form to help avoid duplicate submissions and accidental clicks while things are processing(selectBooking is still work, this will be done once I have finished the dashboard side).
 Inputs and buttons get disabled during API calls to keep things running smoothly and prevent any confusion.
 This also makes the experience a bit nicer for users, especially if the app feels a little slow sometimes.
 ## How to Run
 - npm run dev